datajerk/ctf-write-ups/hacktivityctf2021/yabo/README.md

 ### Solution 2

 This was my second solution, and it is functionally identical to the one above, however I didn't know about `shellcraft.dupsh(4)`.
-This will help understand what is really going on and unlike `dupsh(4)`, the FD does not need to be known, the code can figure it out.
+This will help understand what is really going on and unlike `dupsh(4)`, the FD does not need to be known; the code can figure it out.

 ```python
 from binascii import hexlify